 Ensure Keyboard Navigation

 Ensure your site can be used with a keyboard, not a mouse.
-This will let users with disabilities fully explore your site, and keyboard use is key to following ADA rules.
+This will enable users with disabilities to fully explore your site, and keyboard use is crucial for complying with ADA rules.

 Ensure Screen Reader Compatibility

-Ensure your site works well with screen readers.
+Ensure your site is accessible to users with screen readers.
 These tools help users with vision problems navigate your store.
 Making your site screen reader-friendly is crucial for accessibility.

-Following these tips and implementing Mobile-First Design for E-commerce can greatly improve your e-commerce site’s ADA compliance.
-This makes your site welcoming to all customers, no matter their abilities.
-These steps meet legal standards, show your dedication to inclusivity, and improve your site’s user experience.
+Following these tips and implementing Mobile-First Design for E-Commerce can greatly improve your e-commerce site’s ADA compliance.
+This makes your site accessible to all customers, regardless of their abilities.
+These steps meet legal standards, demonstrate your commitment to inclusivity, and enhance your site’s user experience.

-The Americans with Disabilities Act (ADA) prohibits discrimination against people with disabilities and requires businesses to be open to everyone, no matter their ability.
+The Americans with Disabilities Act (ADA) prohibits discrimination against individuals with disabilities and requires businesses to be accessible to everyone, regardless of their ability.
 This rule applies to both physical stores and online sites.

 Following the Web Content Accessibility Guidelines (WCAG) is key for e-commerce sites.
 WCAG sets global standards for making websites accessible.
-It focuses on making content easy for everyone to see, use, and understand.
+It focuses on making content accessible to everyone, easy to see, use, and understand.

-To meet ADA standards, e-commerce sites must fix common problems.
+To meet ADA standards, e-commerce sites must address common accessibility issues.
 For example:

 - Adding text for images